Enabling Cross-Cluster and Cross-Realm Kerberos Authentication for Hadoop Data Migration

 Migrating data between Hadoop clusters located in different Kerberos realms requires establishing cross-realm authentication.
 This comprehensive guide provides detailed, step-by-step instructions for the following scenarios:

-Follow the instructions provided in this page to to set up cross-realm trusts, configure Kerberos and Hadoop settings, and perform data migration using distcp.
+Follow the instructions provided on this page to set up cross-realm trusts, configure Kerberos and Hadoop settings, and perform data migration using distcp.

 Prerequisites